1. Home

 How much are SRECs worth?

 The value of SRECs varies with supply and demand.
 That means they are worth different amounts depending on the state they’re sold in and when they’re sold.
-It’s not uncommon to see SREC prices fall between $10 and $100.
+It’s not uncommon to see SREC prices range from $10-$100.

 How do SRECs work?